 Also, to stimulate some creativity, don’t miss the Lange Family Experiencenter – the museum’s interactive gallery.

-The admission fee to the Dayton Art Institute for adults is $15, $10 for seniors, and free for children.
+The admission fee to the Dayton Art Institute for adults is $15, $10 for seniors and youth 7-17, and free for children 6 and under.

 Address: 456 Belmonte Park N, Dayton, OH 45405